kechcole/Blog-App/README.md

 ### 5. User Registration.
 We are going to create an application that allows users to login from the front end by creating accounts and signing in with their own credentials.

 A logically separate application needs to be created to manage users.
 This user application will have its own form, routes and other features that are independent.
 Since users cannot use the admin page to sign in, we need to design a registration page that contains a form as the first step.
-A form is used to pass in informations from front end to backend python.
-It will verify user details such matching password, email vaidation, field validation, and rendering error messages as well as old values.
+A form is used to pass in information from front end to backend python.
+It will verify user details such matching password, email validation, field validation, and rendering error messages as well as old values.

 Django does much of the heavy lifting i.e validation by simply automating tasks using pre built forms.
 Depending on user needs, this framework is extremely flexible as programmers can customize these forms when they need to scale up.